 How to Overclock?

 Can you overclock your CPU?
-Unfortunately, not all processors support overclocking.
-Instead, the CPU has an “unlocked multiplier” when it does.
+Sadly, not all CPUs can be overclocked.
+When the CPU does, it has an ”unlocked multiplier”.

-One way to find out is to review the name of your CPU.
-Intel adds the letter “K” to overclockable processors like the Intel Core i7 9700K.
+One way to find out is by looking up your CPU’s name.
+Intel tacks on a “K” behind overclockable CPUs, such as the Intel Core i7 9700K.
 In addition, all processors in the Intel “X” series (used mainly for professional multimedia) can overclock.

 On the AMD side, there is nothing to worry about it.
 All modern AMD Ryzen CPUs are “unlocked” and can overclock.
 If you have an older model, you can do a quick Google search to see if it can overclock.